diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 Then, it is necessary to decide which archive is the best to perform taint analysis on.
-While it is unlikely this will have a significant impact since only Python source files are relevant for Pysa, some projects could have a different build system per platform.
+While it is unlikely this will have a significant impact since only Python source files are relevant for Pysa (and these should largely be platform-agnostic), some projects could have a different build system per platform.
 For that reason, archives are sorted according to preference, and then the preferred archive is the one that has its download URL saved in the dataset.
-For the purposes of this experiment, binary distributions (wheels) are preferred over source distributions, and between binary distributions, preference is based on platform, opting for a universal wheel whenever possible and falling back to Linux, MacOS and Windows archives if not, in this order.
+For the purposes of this experiment, binary distributions (wheels) are preferred over source distributions, and between binary distributions, preference is based on platform, opting for a universal wheel whenever possible and falling back to Linux, MacOS and Windows archives when not, in this order.
 Other compatibility tags of each wheel, as defined in #pep(425), are also taken into account, such as ABI, and implementation tags, where a universal archive is preferred, but accepting a CPython archive